EBI-Metagenomics/EMG-docs/docs/dataflow.rst

 **(6) For private data, users will have to login on the EBI Metagenomics website to access their data until they become public**

 **(7) Private data will become public after an intital confidential period of two years.**
-Submitters will receive an email from ENA prior to public release giving them the opportunity to extend the confidential period which is set to two years per default (as indicated `_here <http://emg-docs.readthedocs.io/en/latest/faqs.html#can-i-change-the-release-date-of-my-project>`).
+Submitters will receive an email from ENA prior to public release giving them the opportunity to extend the confidential period which is set to two years per default (as indicated at :ref:`Can I change the release date of my project?`).